Understanding Depression, Anxiety, and PTSD in Military Families

 NeuroStim: Washington’s Leading TMS Therapy Provider

-NeuroStim TMS is a leading provider of TMS treatment in the state of Washington.
-Our highly trained staff of leading TMS experts has helped thousands of Washington patients through TMS treatments.
+NeuroStim TMS is the national leading provider of TMS treatment.
+Our highly trained staff of leading TMS experts has helped thousands of patients through TMS treatments.
 Our treatment facilities deliver higher rates of patient improvement than the national average.

 Many of our staff members have military experience, so we know what it’s like to suffer from PTSD and depression in the U.S. Military.
 We customize each of our treatment plans to best suit our patients’ specific needs, providing comprehensive care for each patient.